 Château Le Verdoyer (FR24010)

+French campsites of course often excel with gastronomic choice.
 This is a delightful château site in the Périgord Vert region of the Dordogne, renowned for its superb cuisine.
 Genuinely one of France’s finest campsite restaurants, it offers a fine balance of high quality cuisine and a fair price, with a wonderful setting in the heart of the château to boot.
 The well chosen menu plays to culinary strengths and highlights the best of local produce.